-The list below is NOT exhaustive and focuses on exams - any questions can be directed to the Students' Union Advice Team on ussu.advice@surrey.ac.uk
+The list below is NOT exhaustive and focuses on exams - any questions can be directed to the Students' Union Advice Team on - ussu.advice@surrey.ac.uk

 - 1. A successful EC application for an online exam will defer your assessment until the next appropriate exam period.
 This may mean that you have to come back in August and sit the exam again.
 For final years, this could have implications on your graduation - 2.
 Final years can EC one semester one module (15 credits) to semester two without impacting graduation.
-Final years who EC more than 15 credits, or EC in semester two, will risk their graduation ceremony and unable to attend your ceremony in the summer.
+Final years who EC more than 15 credits. or EC in semester two. will risk their graduation ceremony and unable to attend your ceremony in the summer.
 They will receive their degree on September results day instead.
-If you are in doubt, check with your assessments team.
+Final years who have accepted ECs in their second semester, for exams, are very likely to miss their graduation.